-The waiver process set forth in this Appendix is in addition to and/or combined with the concessions/incentives and waiver process pursuant to Density Bonus Law (Govt Code Section 65915) and/or other applicable state laws.
-If the state density bonus concession/incentive or waiver is for objective design standard in this Appendix, it would be counted as one (1) of the four (4) allowed waivers under this section.
+The waiver process set forth in this Appendix is a separate process from the concessions/ incentives and waiver process pursuant to Density Bonus Law (Govt Code Section 65915) and/ or other applicable state laws.
+However, if the state density bonus concession/incentive or waiver is for objective design standard in this Appendix, it would be counted as one (1) of the four (4) allowed waivers under this section.
 The request must be made in writing as part of the application for the proposed project.
 The written justification for a waiver(s) must contain the following: